Course Spotlight: 5 Test Prep Features to Help Students Succeed

 How Can A Digital Approach Enhance The Admissions Test Prep Experience?

-As the only comprehensive learner success platform, BenchPrep helps admissions testing organizations modernize the prep experience to meet modern learner needs.
+As the only LMS purpose-built for test prep, BenchPrep helps admissions testing organizations meet learner needs by offering features and capabilities that enable the best prep experience possible.
 Our solution combines personalized learning with on-demand access, enabling BenchPrep partners like ACT to deliver a more effective, engaging prep experience.

 The results are undeniable: ACT found that students who used its BenchPrep-powered prep course extensively scored 32 percent higher on the ACT exam than those who didn’t.
 Students also give the ACT Online Prep program high marks, ranking it as the most engaging ACT prep course available.